 In-Service Inspection Management

 We also believe in the philosophy and practice of Concurrent Engineering.
-By early involvement with the project, and working closely with our customers' staff, we are able to avoid costly and unnecessary revisions.
+By early involvement with the project and working closely with our customers' staff, we can avoid costly and unnecessary revisions.

 Pressure Vessel/Tank Solutions